top of page

 As long as the pizza is pressed flat against a solid surface, moisture is trapped at the worst possible point: the crust.

-Pizza screens are thin, rigid surfaces with open airflow patterns.
+Pizza protectors are thin, rigid surfaces with open airflow patterns.
 When placed under a pizza, they create physical separation between the crust and the box.

 That separation allows: